nfiniteAI/display-controller/README.md

 ### destroy(): Promise&lt;void, Error&gt;

-Cleanup the player and remove it from the DOM.
+Cleanup the display and remove it from the DOM.

 It won't be usable and a new one should be constructed in order to do any operations.